fullstack-development/developers-roadmap/backend/junior-3/haskell.md

   * What is the `Exception` type class?
   * Why do we need the exception hierarchy and what are the desired properties of such a hierarchy?
   * Write an example of a custom exception inclusion into the hierarchy.
-* Describe a problem which arises when handling exceptions and using functions like `bracket` with stateful monadic stacks.
-  * How is it solved in `monad-control` library?
-  * How is it solved in `unliftio` library?

 #### Exceptions resources